duckdb/duckdb-web/_posts/2023-07-07-python-udf.md

 The two approaches exhibit two key differences:

 1) **Zero-Copy.** PyArrow Tables leverage our [zero-copy integration with Arrow](https://duckdb.org/2021/12/03/duck-arrow.html), enabling efficient translation of data types to Python-Land with zero-copy cost.
 2) **Vectorization.** PyArrow Table functions operate on a chunk level, processing chunks of data containing up to 2048 rows.
 This approach maximizes cache locality and leverages vectorization.
-On the other hand, the built-in types implementation operates on a per-row basis.
+On the other hand, the built-in types UDF implementation operates on a per-row basis.

 This blog post aims to demonstrate how you can extend DuckDB using Python UDFs, with a particular emphasis on PyArrow-powered UDFs.
 In our quick-tour section, we will provide examples using the PyArrow UDF types.
 For those interested in benchmarks, you can jump ahead to the [benchmark section below](#BenchmarkComparison).
 If you want to see a detailed description of the Python UDF API, please refer to our [documentation](https://duckdb.org/docs/api/python/function).